bgreenlee/WeatherBar/index.md

 This says we expect a function which takes a Weather object as a parameter and returns nothing (Void).

-Change the data-fetching task in the `fetchWeather` method in _WeatherAPI.swift_ to look like this (line 12):
+Change the data-fetching task in`fetchWeather` to look like this (line 12):

 {% highlight swift linenos %}
 let task = session.dataTaskWithURL(url!) { data, response, error in